Blendify/blender-manual/blender_docs/manual/render/post_process/freestyle/parameter_editor/line_set.rst

       (`the blend-file <https://wiki.blender.org/wiki/File:CreaseAngle.zip>`__).

 Border
-   Border is for open/unclosed edge meshes; an open cylinder has an open edge at the top and bottom, and a plane is open all around.
+   Border shows open mesh edges, i.e. edges that belong to only one face.
+An open cylinder has open edges at the top and bottom, and a plane is open all around.
 Suzanne's eye socket is an open edge.
-All open edges will have lines rendered.
-   This depends on the mesh structure.

 Edge Marks
    Renders marked edges.
 See `Edge Marks`_ for details.

 Contour
-   Draws the outer edges and inner open border.
+   Draws lines around each object, separating it from other objects behind it, or the scene background.

 External Contour
-   Draws the contour lines, but only on the outer edges.
+   Draws lines around all objects, separating them from the scene background, but not each other.

 .. figure:: /images/render_freestyle_parameter-editor_line-set_edge-types-contour.png
    :width: 600px